 The CalChamber recognizes that there are many bills supported or opposed by business that are not included in this vote record and analysis.

 The CalChamber considers the following factors in selecting vote record bills:

 • The bills and votes reflect legislators’ attitudes toward private enterprise, fiscal responsibility and the business climate.

 • Each bill was a CalChamber priority in a particular field.
 Priority bills have appeared in the “Status Report” sections of Alert.

 • Unless otherwise noted, final floor votes are shown.
-Concurrence votes and conference report votes are considered final votes.
+Concurrence votes are considered final votes.

 When ‘Not Voting’ Helps

 Sometimes a legislator is unwilling to vote against a colleague, but is willing to support the CalChamber’s opposition to a bill.
 In such cases, a legislator may abstain from voting, which will hinder passage of a bill, just as a “no” vote does.